-Up to five (5) year licence terms can be offered to suitable events to support stability of tenure in appropriate event sites.
-Multi-year licences will enable Council to more efficiently schedule Park Land availability over the annual calendar, as well as set rest periods to ensure high quality turf is maintained.
-Multi-year licence application processes will be undertaken through a transparent expression of interest procedure.
+Three (3) or five (5) year license terms can be offered to suitable events to support stability of tenure in appropriate event sites.
+Longer term licences will enable Council to more efficiently schedule Park Land availability over the annual calendar, as well as set rest periods to ensure high quality turf is maintained.
+Long term license application processes will be undertaken through a transparent expression of interest procedure.
+Public consultation will be conducted as part of this process.